wn-doolittle/caliper-spec/guides/certification-guide.md

 Following receipt of a [Sensor](#sensorDef) request message the certification service will reply with a response message.
 The response will include a three-digit status code indicating whether or not the certification service was able to understand and satisfy the request as defined by [RFC 7231](#rfc7231).

-* To signal a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
+* To signal a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a <code>2xx</code> class status code.
 The body of a successful response will be empty.
-* If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#envelope), the certification service will reply with a `400 Bad Request` response.
+* If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#envelope), the certification service will reply with a <code>400 Bad Request</code> response.
-* If a Caliper sensor sends a malformed Caliper endpoint (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the certification service will reply with a `400 Bad Request` response.
+* If a Caliper sensor sends a malformed Caliper endpoint (it does not contain <code>sensor</code>, <code>sendTime</code>, <code>dataVersion</code> and <code>data</code> properties of the required form), the certification service will reply with a <code>400 Bad Request</code> response.
-* If a Caliper sensor sends a message without an `Authorization` request header of the RECOMMENDED form or sends a token credential that the certification service is unable to either validate or determine has sufficient privileges to submit Caliper data, the certification service will reply with a `401 Unauthorized` response.
+* If a Caliper sensor sends a message without an <code>Authorization</code> request header of the RECOMMENDED form or sends a token credential that the certification service is unable to either validate or determine has sufficient privileges to submit Caliper data, the certification service will reply with a <code>401 Unauthorized</code> response.
-* If a Caliper sensor sends a message with a `Content-Type` other than "application/json", the certification service will reply with a `415 Unsupported Media Type` response.
+* If a Caliper sensor sends a message with a <code>Content-Type</code> other than "application/json", the certification service will reply with a <code>415 Unsupported Media Type</code> response.
-* If a Caliper sensor sends a message with an [Envelope](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#envelope) that contains a `dataVersion` value that the endpoint cannot support the certification service will reply with a `422 Unprocessable Entity` response.
+* If a Caliper sensor sends a message with an [Envelope](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#envelope) that contains a <code>dataVersion</code> value that the endpoint cannot support the certification service will reply with a <code>422 Unprocessable Entity</code> response.

 The certification service MAY respond to [Sensor](#sensorDef) messages with other standard HTTP status codes to indicate result dispositions that vary from the cases described above.
 The certification service MAY also communicate more detailed information about problem states, using the standard method for reporting problem details described in [RFC 7807](#rfc7807).